Dirac brackets for classical radiative observables: Test of the Dirac brackets: momentum conservation

 because of the antisymmetric structure of the Dirac brackets \eqref{eq:Dirac_brackets_final}.
 Then, restricting for simplicity to 4PM order, we can use the linearity of the integration and of the brackets in \eqref{eq:impulse} to write

 We now use the definition of $\widetilde{\mathcal{K}}_{5, \mathcal{R}}^{\mathrm{cl}} $ in \eqref{eq:Fourier_transform}

 to show how we can simplify the action of the Dirac brackets \eqref{eq:Dirac_brackets_final} at the integrand level.
-Indeed, because the integrand representation of \eqref{eq:fourier_trasformK5} still contains the transversality constraints, the action of the Dirac brackets reduce to the Poisson's one $\{ \cdot, \cdot\}_{\mathrm{DB}} \to \{ \cdot, \cdot\}_{\mathrm{PB}} $)
+Indeed, because the integrand representation of \eqref{eq:fourier_trasformK5} still contains the transversality constraints, the action of the Dirac brackets reduce to the Poisson brackets $\{ \cdot, \cdot\}_{\DB} \to \{ \cdot, \cdot\}_{\PB} $